Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

 \end{theorem}

 The proof of Theorem~\ref{thm:moduli} is spelled out in the following subsections.
-The key point is that all relevant constructions of Taubes' isomorphisms which occur in a symplectization and a closed symplectic manifold generalize to (completed) symplectic cobordisms, because the analysis takes place local to the $J$-holomorphic curves.
-We will construct a multi-valued bijective map
+A key point is that all relevant constructions of Taubes' isomorphisms which occur in a symplectization and a closed symplectic manifold generalize to (completed) symplectic cobordisms, because the analysis takes place local to the $J$-holomorphic curves.
+We will construct a multi-valued bijective map\footnote{A multi-valued map is bijective if the image of the domain is the full codomain (surjectivity) and the images of any two points in the domain are disjoint (injectivity).}

 such that $q(\cC)$ is equal to the number of points in $\Psi_r(\cC)$ for each $\cC\in\mM$ (see Definition~\ref{def:multivalued}).
 The construction is similar to that in Section~\ref{Maps between ECH and HM}, but the analysis associated with $\RR$-invariant cylinders (in \cite{Taubes:ECH=SWF1}) disappears and the analysis associated with holomorphic tori (in \cite{Taubes:SWGrBook}) appears.
 The map $\Psi_r$ is multi-valued because, for a multiply covered special curve, the associated space $\zZ_0$ may consist of more than a single (possibly non-regular) point.
 Such a complication was alluded to in Remarks~\ref{Zregular1} and~\ref{Zregular2}.